Held in the Light

 Years ago during the most painful period of Swami’s degenerative arthritis, I gave him occasional massage treatments prior to his hip replacement surgeries.
 He always treated me graciously and appropriately.
 In fact, those times saw some of our best chats together.
 The hip bones had deteriorated so severely that he could hardly bear to walk across the room.
 His case was the worst his surgeon reported seeing.

 As an example of projected sexual imbalances, I refer you to my earlier letter about Eric Estep who spearheaded this lawsuit.
-I was married to Eric and also physically abused by him.
+I was married to Eric.
 This man has serious personal conflicts and disturbances on the issues of women and sexuality—the very claims he encouraged Bertolucci to file against Swami and Ananda.

 Being a sexual predator and having a consensual sexual relationship are not the same thing.
 People who confuse the two where Swami is concerned have been seriously misinformed by the outrageous propaganda against him.
 Or they are victims of severe memory distortion.
 Kriyananda has denied all allegations of sexual harassment and I believe him.
 I note in passing that most, if not all, of his handful of accusers have close ties to SRF, which has persecuted Ananda for years.